Central Plains Water Ltd Central Plains Water Ltd

 Native Planting.

-The landowners aimed to increase native bird presence by establishing native vegetation to complement the mature exotic trees already surrounding their home.
-Their site now forms part of a wider network of native plantings helping to reconnect fragmented habitat across the Canterbury Plains — offering food sources and shelter for birds and other wildlife moving through open landscapes.
+The landowners set out to increase native bird presence by establishing native vegetation to complement the mature exotic trees already surrounding their home.
+Their lifestyle block, formerly used as an equestrian ring now forms part of a wider network of native plantings helping to reconnect fragmented habitats across the Canterbury Plains.
+Together, these sites provide important food sources and shelter for birds and other wildlife moving through open landscapes.

 Planting day.